mager19/tailwindBase/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 17.8 =
+= 18.1 =
-Release Date: December 14th, 2021
+Release Date: February 8th, 2022

-Yoast SEO 17.8 is out now and ready for you to download.
-In this release, we fix a number of bugs and added a few enhancements for you to enjoy!
-Read more about what's new in Yoast SEO 17.8 in [our release post in English](https://yoa.st/release-17-8) or [our release post in Spanish](https://yoa.st/release-17-8-spanish)!
+Yoast SEO 18.1 is out today!
+This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
+Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

 Enhancements:

-* Improves the user direction in the configuration workout.
-* Adds a sleep interval to the WP CLI index command to limit server load while this command is running.
-Props to [roborourke](https://github.com/roborourke).
+* Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.

 Bugfixes:

-* Fixes a bug where on small screens the advanced setting's search engine follow checkbox would have a misplaced center.
+* Fixes a bug where images inserted into our FAQ or HowTo blocks would be rendered wider then their respective container when using a Block Theme.
-* Fixes a bug where the styling of the introduction dialog in Elementor would be broken due to changes in Elementor.
+* Fixes a bug where plugins that would initialize after our plugin would be unable to register certain plugin information or utilize certain hooks.
-* Fixes a bug where the reading time functionality for languages other than English would incorrectly output English reading speed values.
-* Fixes a bug where certain text strings in the Google, Facebook and Twitter previews would not be translated.
+* Fixes a bug where capitalized keyphrases would show up twice in the Wincher SEO performance tracking modal.
-* Fixes a bug where the state of indexation was not persisted when switching between workouts and the workouts page.
-* Fixes a bug where the Workouts page wouldn't display translations.

 Other:

-* Fixes some styling issues in the configuration workout.
-* Prevents SEO managers from changing the site description in the configuration workout.
-* Optimizes and compresses several .png images to reduce their size.
-Props to [lowwebtech](https://github.com/lowwebtech).

-= 17.7.1 =
-Release Date: December 1st, 2021

-Bugfixes:

-* Fixes a bug where the notification to start configuring Yoast SEO would also been shown on existing installations.
-* Fixes a bug where Yoast addons would not inherit the auto-update settings from Yoast SEO.
-* Fixes a bug where changing the auto-update settings of another plugin could stop Yoast addons from being auto-updated.
+* Switches from packaged script translations to those from wordpress.org in order to reduce ZIP size and disk usage.

-= 17.7 =
+= 18.0 =
-Release Date: November 30th, 2021
+Release Date: January 25th, 2022

-Meet Yoast SEO 17.7!
-This release introduces a new configuration workout to help you set up the Yoast SEO plugin properly from the get-go.
-Get the basic settings right in Yoast SEO and create a solid foundation for your SEO!
-Read more about what's new in Yoast SEO 17.7 in [our release post in English](https://yoa.st/release-17-7) or [our release post in Spanish](https://yoa.st/release-17-7-spanish)!
+Yoast SEO 18.0 is out now!
+This release contains a number of bug fixes and a couple of enhancements.
+We've enhanced schema presentation for non-alphanumeric languages and made several improvements in both the SEO and readability analysis of the Japanese language.
+Read more about what's new in Yoast SEO 18.0 in [our release post in English](https://yoa.st/release-18-0) or [our release post in Spanish](https://yoa.st/release-18-0-spanish)!

 Enhancements:

-* Replaces the configuration wizard with a configuration workout, which makes it easier to configure Yoast SEO for your website.
-* Adds a link to the archive page for the content types in the Search Appearance settings.
-Props to [felipelousantos](https://github.com/felipelousantos).
-* Adds a few more French transition words to be recognised by the transition words assessment.
-Props to [Cellophile](https://github.com/Cellophile).
+* Limits a potentially slow query to certain routes, which makes it so it gets called fewer times.
+* Enhances schema presentation for languages that are not alphanumeric.
+Props to [sous-studio](https://github.com/sous-studio).

 Bugfixes:

+* Fixes a bug where removing an image from our Facebook Preview and Twitter Preview modals could lead to a confusing experience due to focus loss.
+* Fixes a bug where clicking outside of a Yoast modal in the block editor would not close the modal.
+* Fixes a bug where Japanese keyphrase enclosed in double quotes failed to be recognized in Keyword in meta description, Keyword density, Keyphrase distribution, Keyphrase in introduction, Keyphrase in image text and in Keyphrase in subheading assessments.
+* Fixes a bug where synonyms enclosed in double quotes in the Link keyphrase assessment failed to be recognized even when there were exact matches in the anchor text.
-* Fixes a bug where non-passive Greek words ending in -ου or -είτε were previously recognized as passive.
-Props to [artemidaspatanews](https://github.com/artemidaspatanews).
+* Fixes a bug where incorrect assessments were shown for keyphrases only consisting of function words in Japanese.
-* Fixes a bug where some post types would cause a PHP warning about custom fields.
+* Fixes a bug where a fatal error would be thrown if the link count of a corrupt indexable item would get updated.
+* Fixes a bug where the title tag would not be correct in Full Site Editing themes.
+* Fixes a bug where the text length assessment would count URLs from videos loaded in the article in the total amount of the copy characters in Japanese.
-* Fixes a bug where memory issues could occur when indexing a site with large amounts of terms assigned to many posts.
+* Fixes a bug where Japanese full stops in a text would be counted as three characters instead of one.

+Other:

+* Sets the WordPress tested up to version to 5.9.
+* Sets WooCommerce tested up to version to 6.1.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).